cshiflet/addon-nebula/nebula/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Create a free account at [zerotier.com][zerotier] and get a network ID.
+1. Create a free account at [Nebula.com][Nebula] and get a network ID.
 1. Set the "network_id" add-on option with your network ID.
-1. Start the "ZeroTier One" add-on
+1. Start the "Nebula" add-on
-1. Check the logs of the "ZeroTier One" add-on to see if everything went well.
+1. Check the logs of the "Nebula" add-on to see if everything went well.
-1. The instance will show up in your ZeroTier account.
+1. The instance will show up in your Nebula account.

 Home Assistant, by default, ships with the Community Add-ons store installed.
 However, if it is missing (for any reason), you can add it by clicking the